Don’t toss that cube storage, upcycle it into a beautiful console instead.

 If you cannot rip the boards to 1″, use a 1 1/2″ wide 1×2 board.
 This will just cover a little more of the top cube area.

 I chose to miter the corners here, but your could keep it simple and trim it out like the base.

-I used a natural stain made out of steel wool soaked in vinegar and black tea, then finished it off with a satin polyurethane coating.
+I used a DIY natural stain, then finished it off with a satin polyurethane coating.

-My new farmhouse console table DIY is the perfect piece to hold all those decor pieces that I use to decorate my home throughout the year.
+My new cube console table is the perfect piece to hold all those decor pieces that I use to decorate my home throughout the year.

 I also might be using it to store some crafting items, but first I need to pretty up all the coffee boxes I have been saving and get to organizing.
 That alone will probably take me 3 days.